netlify/gocommerce-js/README.md

   console.log("Order confirmed!")
 });

-gocommerce.clearCard(); // Will be called automatically after a successful order
+gocommerce.clearCart(); // Will be called automatically after a successful order
 ```

 You can use `gocommerce` together with [authlify](https://github.com/netlify/authlify) to let users log in and claim view order history.